bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- heavy intensity rainmist
+- overcast clouds
 - 96% humidity
-- 16 mph wind
+- 14 mph wind

-6.6 inches of rain in the past 24 hours
+5.6 inches of rain in the past 24 hours

 ## Temperature Comparison